PostPCEra/MLDocs/docs/32_ML_building_business.md

 | Date | Title | Notes |
 | ------- | -----| ----  |
 | Mastery Learn  | -----| Basic course is free. for Coaching towards a certificate (find it), users pay a fee into a Escrow account, If they don't pass in 2 to 3 attempts, 100% fee is released from Escrow Account  |
+| 10/2018 | Palu G If you find yourself saying "I've been waiting for someone to start this startup for years," [it's a sign you should](https://twitter.com/paulg/status/1045661902364389381
+) |

 | Lambda  | -----| ------  |
 | 6/2018 | Income sharing Aggrement | [17% of Salary for 24 months](https://www.youtube.com/watch?v=IGh5-g4KR1Q), only when salary >= $50K . <br/>It works out as minium pay back $17,000 ($50k + $50K = $100k and 17% of it).
 Max you pay $30K (for high paying jobs of $100K/year).
 When there are Job gaps or <$50k payment stops |
 | 10/2018 | Series A, 700 students| $14 Million Series A Led By GV . over 75 Lambda School graduates have been hired, with an average salary increase of over $47,000 per hired graduate. [currently has 700 students enrolled](https://lambdaschool.com/blog/lambda-school-announces-14-million-series-a-led-by-gv/). <br/> "Building a professional network of peers is just one of many opportunities Lambda School provides."
 "Growing up in a small town can make it difficult to find a solid resource for learning software development.
 Luckily, Lambda School reaches into [any home that is willing to open the door to learning more!](https://lambdaschool.com/students/)" |